bxparks/rpn83p/docs/USER_GUIDE.md

 enhancement may be to parse the input buffer upon `ENTER` and refuse to accept the number if it is greater than the maximum allowed by the `WSIZ`.)

-In `BIN` mode, the longest binary number that can be entered is limited by the width of the single line on the display, which in BIN mode is 12.
-You can apply arithmetic, logical, and bitwise operations to binary numbers to create larger results, but the largest binary number that can be entered manually is currently limited to 12 digits.

-It is assumed that most people will work with relatively small numbers in BIN mode.
-If they need to work with larger binary numbers, there may be two hacky workarounds:

-1. Enter the numbers in HEX instead of BIN.
-2. Split the BIN numbers in groups less than 12, then use the shift operators `SL`  to shift the binary digits, and add them together to form the larger binary number.

-A future enhancement would be allow up to `WSIZ` digits to be entered in `BIN` mode by scrolling the digits off the single line to the left.
-But currently (v0.8.0), this ability is not supported because the amount of work seems too great for the amount of benefits.
+The longest binary number that can be displayed on a single line in edit mode is 14 digits.
+If the `WSIZ` is greater than 14 (i.e. greater than 8), then a binary number in `BIN` can exceed this limit.
+Entering additional digits after 14 will cause the left digits to scroll off the screen to the left.

 #### Base Number Retention